PlayOrion/angle-datatable-bubble-1.5.6/README.md

 http://localhost:3000/tables/datatable

 When pressing a field, "bubble edit" is started, but not vissible.
+You can see this by some minor font-change.

 I need some help to get this working on this specific layout.